ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ## Technical specifications for OpenShift for VMware
 {: #ocp_overview-specs}

-You can choose the capacity, type of storage, and VMware licenses needed in your VMware vCenter Server instance.
+The following capacity requirements apply only if your vCenter Server instance is using vSAN storage.
+If you are using NFS, a new 2-TB NFS datastore, which is dedicated to OpenShift, will be ordered.
 The solution topology requirements are:

 * 79 vCPUs
 * 155 GB RAM
 * 952 GB storage

-To successfully deploy Red Hat OpenShift on vCenter Server, you must have a Red Hat account and a pull secret key from your account.
-All Red Hat support entitlements must be purchased through Red Hat.
-All OpenShift support issues must be directed to Red Hat.
+To successfully deploy Red Hat OpenShift on vCenter Server, you must have a Red Hat account and the Pull Secret key from your account.
+All Red Hat accounts have an associated Pull Secret, which you can retrieve by [logging into your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external}.
+You must purchase Red Hat support entitlements through Red Hat.
+You must also direct all Red Hat OpenShift support issues to Red Hat.

 ### Bastion details
 {: #ocp_overview-bastion}